azhr785/Enotes-Web-Application/README.md

   * web/ : Contains JSP, HTML, CSS, and other web resources.

 # Features
-  ##### User Registration: * Create a new account using name, email and new password to access the application.
+  * User Registration:Create a new account using name, email and new password to access the application.
+  * User Authentication: Login securely to your account and manage your notes.
+  * Note Operations: You will be able to do many operations in this app like
+      * Create new notes.
+      * Edit existing notes.
+      * View a list of notes.
+      * Delete unwanted notes.